recInductbossLib.recInduct : thm -> tactic

 would be available as a theorem and, as well, a corresponding induction

 theorem would also be generated.
-In the case of variant
+In the case of variant,

-the induction theorem variant_ind
+the induction theorem variant_ind is

 |- !P. (!x L. (MEM x L ==> P (x + 1) L) ==> P x L) ==> !v v1.
 P v v1